VELA STAFF & BOARD OF DIRECTORS

 Senior Director of Operations, Seton Foundations (Ascension)

-Susanna works for the Seton Family of Hospitals as a Senior Operations Manager with the Seton Foundations.
+Susanna works for the Seton Family of Hospitals as a Senior Director of Operations with the Seton Foundations.
 Her background is in finance, marketing, operations, and strategy.
-She has worked at Dell and The University of Texas and taught at St. Edwards University.
-She earned her MBA and BA at the University of Texas at Austin and is well versed in philanthropy, technology, higher education, and emergency management. " VELA is an organization with its heart in the right place.
+She has worked at DELL and The University of Texas and taught at St. Edwards University.
+She earned her MBA and BA at the University of Texas at Austin and is well versed in philanthropy, technology, higher education, and emergency management.
+She is currently working on her Masters in Public Affairs at UT-RGV. " VELA is an organization with its heart in the right place.
 The work they do with families and children could be the factor that helps catapult them to that next level of educational, economic, or social well-being."